anthology-inc/at23-power-automate-workshop/README.md

 ## Enhance the simple flow to add parameters

 Now we're going to make a simple change to our flow.
 Testing it will be a bit more complicated because we'll be making an HTTP Post instead of a simple GET.
-Thus, well need a tool like [Postman](https://www.postman.com/downloads/) to test it.
+Thus, we need a tool like [Postman](https://www.postman.com/downloads/) to test it.
 If you don't have Postman installed, you'll want to do that first.

 1. Click `Edit` to open up the flow.
 2. Expand the `When an HTTP request is received` trigger